 - On acceptance and publication

-Therapeutic Advances in Cardiovascular Disease considers the following kinds of article for publication:
+Therapeutic Advances in Cardiovascular Disease considers the following article types for publication:

-(f) case series studies or clinical series – descriptive study of a small group of patients (with the same disease or receiving the same treatment) including a full review of the pertinent literature and a section on implications for clinical care;
+Case Series – these descriptive structured reports (which do not involve formal hypotheses or pre-specified methodology or analyses) of a small group of patients should include a full review of the pertinent literature and a section on implications for clinical care.

-3. Letters to the Editor; these also include brief case reports.
-These should be as concise as possible and up to 1000 words.
+Letters to the Editor – these brief opinion pieces should be as concise as possible, usually no more than 1000 words.